 NRSG 2104 Nursing Process (by transfer credit)

 NRSG 3118 Child-Adult Nursing I

 (Credit by advanced standing exam)

 NRSG 3192 Pharmacology I

 (Credit by advanced standing exam)

 NRSG 3218 Child-Adult Nursing II

 (Credit by advanced standing exam)

 NRSG 3392 Pharmacology II

 (Credit by advanced standing exam)

 NRSG 3893 Nrsg Rsrch & Evidence Based Practice

 NRSG 4165 Nursing-Childbearing Family

 (Credit by advanced standing exam)

 NRSG 4214 Psychiatric-Mental Health Nursing

 (Credit by advanced standing exam)

 NRSG 4617 Advanced Nursing Concepts I

 NRSG 4629 Advanced Nursing Concepts II

 III.
 Minor (Not Required)

 IV.
 Recommended Elective Course

 NRSG 4985 Seminar in Nursing

 (Subject named in title listing)

 NRSG 4991-4 Individual Studies in Nursing (Subject named in title listing)

-V. Electives 0-1
+V. Electives 1-5

 VI.
 Total Hours Required

 124

 VII.
 Special Requirements

 Students should obtain a detailed guide to the program from their advisor.
 An unrestricted Oklahoma RN license and a GPA of 2.5/4.0 required for admission.
 A grade of "C" or better in each nursing course is required for graduation.
 Students who earn a "D" or an "F" in a nursing course must repeat that course with a grade of "C" or higher before continuing in the nursing program.

 Malpractice insurance is required for all students enrolled in any nursing course which has a clinical or laboratory component.
 Malpractice insurance may be obtained through the University at specified times.

 The OSRHE computer proficiency graduation requirement will be met through completion of CMPSC 1513 (including equated or substituted courses), or testing out of the challenge exam for this course, OR successful completion of an associate of arts or associate of science degree at an Oklahoma two-year college in which the computer skills requirement was met.
 Satisfaction of this requirement may not reduce or remove any program requirements.

-The Service Learning requirement is waived for students in the RN to BSN Completion Concentration.

 There is no minor in nursing.